 What does ‘climbing down’ look like?

-Put simply, my wife and I will replace the income from my corporate career, “the 9-5”, within 3 years, by being aggressive with our personal finances and converting location independent side hustles into a full time career.
+Put simply, my wife and I will replace the income from my corporate career, “the 9-5”, by August of 2019, by being aggressive with our personal finances and converting location independent side hustles into a full time career.

 We’re a single income family.
 We have a mortgage and three teen/pre-teen kids.
 It won’t be an easy feat, but nothing worth doing ever is.

 Climbing down the corporate ladder is not my response to a bad experience with an abysmal boss.